 With, at times, pushing them to apply for that posted position in which you firmly believe they’ll excel.

-You hafta make yourself available & “approachable” that you’re here for THEM…for them personally…as well as to lead the organization as a whole.
+You hafta make yourself available & “approachable” so that you’re here for THEM…for them personally…as well as to lead the entire organization as a whole.

-And while it’s cool to be able to pilot the big ship or guide the little dinghy, you are also responsible for each & every sailor.
+And while it’s cool to be able to pilot the big ship or guide the little dinghy, you are also responsible for each & every sailor & their welfare.

 For each & every passenger aboard.